 Stitch-Sketch-Books at the Old Bank Gallery.
 Saturday 31st July to Sunday 1st August

 In Stitches.
-(Wokingham) Layers, Lines and Image -narrative pieces combining stitch, cloth, paper TBC
+(Wokingham) Layers, Lines and Image -narrative pieces combining stitch, cloth, paper November 23-25th (Full)

 Lund Studios in North Yorkshire, 5-7 April 2022 Stitch-Sketch-Book, Folding bookforms.

-The Alpine Experience, 13-20 July 2021 Painting with Cloth, Cas Holmes work is often described as ‘painting with cloth.
-In this workshop, participants will make small personal works with narrative, meaning and colour Low-tech methods will transform raw materials and found objects into textile art
+The Alpine Experience, Painting with Cloth, Cas Holmes work is often described as ‘painting with cloth.
+In this workshop, participants will make small personal works with narrative, meaning and colour Low-tech methods will transform raw materials and found objects into textile art (to be rescheduled)

 Studio Preniac 21st-28th May 2022 Artists always make reference to other images and narrative.
 You can use pages from old books, maps and found printed materials as a starting point to create a new work.
 The materials, text and references you decide to use will direct the content and processes used, from layering and cutting techniques through to stitch and paint.
 This is not a book-binding course.